University of Missouri, Political Science, Ph.D. (2009)

 Areas of Study

-"Welfare State Development in Latin America" in Oxford Bibliographies in Political Science, Ed.
+“Welfare State Development in Latin America” in Oxford Bibliographies in Political Science, Ed.
 Rick Valelly.
-New York: Oxford University Press (2013).
+New York: Oxford University Press, 2013 and 2015.

-(with Jonathan Krieckhaus) "Using Datasets in the Field of Comparative Politics."
+(with Jonathan Krieckhaus) “Using Datasets in the Field of Comparative Politics.”
 In Introduction to Political Research, Eds.
 James Endersby and Jonathan Krieckhaus.
-(Pearson, Forthcoming).
+Pearson Publishing, University of Missouri Press (Forthcoming).

 Volunteer, Frederick Rescue Mission, Soup Kitchen & Food Pantry, Frederick, MD, Summer 2013 - present.